List of Derren Brown shows: Underground (2017–18)

 Showing in March and April 2017, Underground was an exclusive stage show to the Charing Cross Theatre in London (an underground theatre).
 It contained a collection of Brown's favourite bits of his previous stage shows as a warm-up for his first American shows.
 It was later extended to a full tour in the UK, which commenced after Brown returned to the country from 'Secret', followed by a run at the Playhouse Theatre in the London's West End.

 Secret (2017, 2019)

 Secret is Derren's eighth live stage show and his first live stage show to be performed in the United States of America.
 Secret had its first performance 21 April 2017 at the Atlantic Theater Company in New York City and ran until 25 June 2017.
 The show returned to New York on Broadway at the Cort Theatre running from September 15, 2019 (previewing from September 6) to January 4, 2020.

 Showman (2021-23)

 Showman is Derren's first brand new show since Miracle which was originally due to commence in March 2020, however was postponed due to the COVID-19 pandemic.
 The tour eventually opened in August 2021 at the Theatre Royal, Plymouth before touring the UK and Ireland until December 2022, followed by a run at the Apollo Theatre in London's West End from December 2022 until March 2023.

+Derren Brown Presents: Unbelievable (2023)

+Derren Brown and Andy Nyman wrote and produced Unbelievable.
+The show consists of performances by seven magicians who Brown has worked with previously, though he does not appear on stage.
+It is set to premiere in Colchester in July–August 2023 and continue at the West End.